MitchellG103/SIEM-lab/splunk-setup.md

 1. Downloaded Splunk from the official website.
 2. Installed the platform on a local system.
 3. Started the Splunk service.
 4. Install all necessary addons (https://github.com/splunk/botsv3).
+How to install addons: https://docs.splunk.com/Documentation/AddOns/released/Overview/Singleserverinstall
 5. Accessed the Splunk web interface through the local web console.

 Example interface access: